nixonpj/wedding-site/content/itinerary.md

 **Time:** 7:00 PM
 **Date:** February 27, 2026
 **Dress Code:** Traditional Indian outfits.
 Lehengas for women and traditional formal wear for men (kurta pajama, sherwani, or traditional dhoti).
-**Description:** The finaland main wedding ceremony under the beautifully decorated mandap.
+**Description:** The final and main wedding ceremony under the beautifully decorated mandap.
 This elaborate ritual can last late into the night.
 {{< /section-with-image >}}